Is Something Holding You Back?

 No reference has been made to Myers Briggs.
 We don’t believe in 16 groupings either, any more than we believe that people are divided into 12 horoscopes.

 We believe that people are more fluid.
-You can use your Myers-Briggs indication as a starting point to see which traits you would like to work on.
+You can use your Myers-Briggs type as a starting point to see which qualities you would like to work on.

 SKILLS